North American T-6 Texan: Combat use

-Peru used its seven T-6 fighter bombers in the Ecuadorian-Peruvian War equipped with two 7.65 mm guns, while carrying up to four 116 lb bombs.
-Twenty AT-6s were employed by the 1st and 2nd fighter squadrons of the Syrian Air Force in the 1948 Arab-Israeli War, providing ground support for Syrian troops, and launching airstrikes against Israeli airfields, ships, and columns, losing one aircraft to antiaircraft fire.
+Peru used its seven T-6 fighter bombers in the Ecuadorian–Peruvian War equipped with two 7.65 mm guns, while carrying up to four 116 lb bombs.
+Twenty AT-6s were employed by the 1st and 2nd Fighter Squadrons of the Syrian Air Force in the 1948 Arab-Israeli War, providing ground support for Syrian troops and launching airstrikes against Israeli airfields, ships, and columns, with one plane lost to antiaircraft fire.
 They also engaged in air-to-air combat on a number of occasions, with a rear gunner shooting down an Israeli Avia S-199 fighter.

-The Israeli Air Force (IAF) bought 17 Harvards, and operated nine of them in the final stages of the 1948 Arab-Israeli War, against the Egyptian ground forces, with no losses.
+The Israeli Air Force (IAF) bought 17 Harvards and operated nine of them in the final stages of the 1948 Arab-Israeli War, against the Egyptian ground forces, with no losses.
 In the Sinai Campaign, IAF Harvards attacked Egyptian ground forces in Sinai Peninsula with two losses.